mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/security/distributed-authnz/index.md

 The operational portal admin credentials are stored as a secret.
 They never leave the boundary of the Kommander cluster and are never shared to any other cluster.

 The Dex service issues an [OIDC ID token][oidc_id_token] on successful user authentication.
-Other Konvoy components use the id token as an authentication proof.
-User identity to the Kubernetes API server is provided by the [`kube-oidc-proxy`][kube_oidc_proxy] platform service that reads the identity from an id token.
+Other Konvoy components use the ID token as an authentication proof.
+User identity to the Kubernetes API server is provided by the [`kube-oidc-proxy`][kube_oidc_proxy] platform service that reads the identity from an ID token.
 Web requests to operations portal access are authenticated by the [traefik forward auth][traefik_forward_auth] platform service.

 A user identity is shared across a Kommander cluster and all other provisioned clusters.

 ### Kommander provisioned clusters

 A newly provisioned cluster gets federated `kube-oidc-proxy`, `dex-k8s-authenticator`, and `traefik-forward-auth` platform services.
-These platform services are configured to accept Kommander cluster Dex issued id tokens.
+These platform services are configured to accept Kommander cluster Dex issued ID tokens.

-When the `traefik-forward-auth` is used as a [Traefik ingress authenticator][traefik_ingress] it checks if the user identity was issued by the Kommander cluster Dex service.
+When the `traefik-forward-auth` is used as a [Traefik ingress authenticator][traefik_ingress], it checks if the user identity was issued by the Kommander cluster Dex service.
 An anonymous user is redirected to the Kommander cluster Dex service to authenticate and confirm their identity.

 Never enter your own credentials on any of the provisioned clusters.
 On the Kommander cluster use the static admin credentials or an external identity provider.